 - Darkwing Duck had an alien planet of mind-controlling hats (a literal Planet of Hats, if you will).

 - Eek!
 The Cat has a character named Clutter, a living pile of laundry.

 - Greenbeard's gloves in Jackie Chan Adventures, which can move under their own power and force whoever's wearing them to steal things.

 - An episode of Johnny Test had Johnny's genius sisters create a pair of pants that increased his intellect called Super Smarty Pants.
 It developed sentience as well as Yandere traits towards Johnny, including trying to kill a love interest (whom he repeatedly denied he did have feelings for).

-- In Steven Universe there's a shattered magic gem that brings clothes to life.
+- Steven Universe: In "Frybo", shattered gem shards bring clothes to life.
 This includes Steven's pants, which he has to chase down.
 Later, Steven uses one of the shards to bring a Goofy Suit to life; when it goes berserk, he brings all his clothes (including his underwear) to life to defeat it.

 - The Techno-Trousers from the Wallace & Gromit short "The Wrong Trousers".